-However, these young males: Munani, Nyakarima and Kwirinda stayed together until the older one named Munani turned to silverback but then Nyakarima left the group and Kwirinda died of injuries due to interaction with another group.
+However, these young males stayed together until the older one, Munani turned to silverback.
+Unfortunately, Nyakarima left the group, and Kwirinda died of injuries due to interaction with another group.

 Munani, being a silverback who wanted to form his group at any cost, had an interaction with the Sabyinyo group.
 He obtained Safari, a female which had also been a member of group eleven once.
 He also obtained two other females, Gukunda and Cyuzuzo.

 In 2002, the silverback died a natural death, leaving seven members with a black back.
 These inexperienced males, together with the oldest female (Safari), led the group for five months, until a new silverback came to take over.